nuckypuck/SIMS-Academic-Progress-Report-Sender/README.md

 Next, give the application the **Mail.Send.Shared delegated permission** and grant admin consent.

 On Microsoft 365 Admin Center, give the user (e.g. user1@domainemail.com) **Send As** permissions for the mailbox you'd like to send from (e.g. sharedmailbox1@domainemail.com).

+**Note that if your school uses a service such as LGFL for your shared mailboxes you will need to grant the user permissions in their web portal also.**

 You will then need to create a report on SIMS containing the following columns in this exact order:
 Student Firstname, Student Lastname, Primary Email, Home Email, Work Email